p-ranav/iris/README.md

 ## Synchronous Request-Reply Interactions

-The client-server model is one of the basic interaction patterns in `iris` - client sends a request and server replies to the request.
+The client-server model is another basic interaction pattern.
+Client sends a request to a remote server and waits for a reply.
+The server receives the request and calls a server-side callback to respond to the client.

 <p align="center">
   <img height=230 src="img/client_server.png"/>
 </p>

-Say we have a music database server that can be queried for album metadata.
+Consider a music database server that can be queried for album metadata.
 Clients can request for album metadata using a catalog ID.
 Servers will respond with the album metadata.

 Let's start with the server response - the `Album` struct.